 Have you ever wished for a faster way to attach a file to a record in Maximo?
-Or even attach multiple files without even opening Maximo?
-If your answer is ‘yes’ to any or all of these questions then keep reading as I am going to show you two pieces of the finest Maximo functionality related to attachments, all developed here in house at BPD Zenith.
+Or even multiple files without even opening Maximo?
+If your answer is ‘yes’ to any or all of these questions then keep reading as I am going to show you two pieces of the finest Maximo functionality, all developed here in house at BPD Zenith.

 In this blog, I will demonstrate the following: